 An accelerometer, when held vertically and stationary at sea level, will yield an output that corresponds to +1g.
-When horizontal on its sensing axis, its output is ideally zero and when vertical in the opposite rotation, the output represents -1g.
-That relationship makes it usable as a tilt sensor.
-But it also senses lateral acceleration, like a flat straight-line speed increase in an automobile, that will falsely appear to be tilt in that application, and mass-produced devices vary somewhat in sensitivity.
+When horizontal on its sensing axis, its output is ideally zero.
+When vertical in the opposite orientation, the output ideally shows -1g.
+This relationship makes it usable as a tilt sensor.
+But it also senses lateral acceleration, like a linear speed increase in an automobile, which may falsely appear as tilt.
+Furthermore, mass-produced devices vary somewhat in sensitivity.

 A rate gyro yields an output that corresponds to rotation rate, like 0.015 degree/second, and yields an ideal zero output when it is not rotating on its sensing axis.
-Mass-produced devices, though, both vary in rate sensitivity, are relatively noisy, and exhibit a DC offset, the bias, at zero rate.
+Mass-produced devices, though, vary in rate sensitivity, are relatively noisy, and exhibit a DC offset (or sensor bias) at zero rate.

 The combination of a rate gyro and an accelerometer, via a Kalman filter, can produce the current attitude by using one sensor to correct or compensate for the other sensor's weaknesses.

-If the rate gyro bias were zero, simply integrating its output (summing successive samples at a constant rate) should produce the current attitude - which should match the tilted accelerometer ideal output.
+If the rate gyro bias were zero, simply integrating its output should produce the current attitude - which should match the tilted accelerometer's ideal output.
 Similarly, the ideal accelerometer output should be matched by the integrated rate gyro data.
-In practice neither is correct at all times, but the smart math of the well-tuned Kalman is able to infer and use the errors of each to produce a correct output.
-The DC bias of the rate gyro is, in fact, one of the values that many Kalman implementations yield even while the sensors are in constant motion.
+In practice neither is correct at all times, but the smart math of the well-tuned Kalman filter is able to infer and use the errors of each to produce a correct output.
+The sensor bias of the rate gyro is, in fact, one of the values that many Kalman filter implementations yield even while the sensors are in constant motion.